amethyst/bracket-lib/README.md

 > You can read a tutorial series on writing a Roguelike with this library at: [https://bfnightly.bracketproductions.com/rustbook/](https://bfnightly.bracketproductions.com/rustbook/)

+> *Bracket-lib* is the primary support library for my book, [Hands-on Rust](https://hands-on-rust.com/).
+Please consider checking out my book.

+Early work has begun on writing a manual.
+You can find it in the `manual` folder.
+It uses `mdbook`.
+Once it's a bit more complete, I'll host it as a website.

 ## What happened to RLTK?

 This *is* RLTK, renamed because it is increasingly finding usage outside of just Roguelikes.
 It's also been divided into a number of crates, to make it easy to pick-and-choose the features you need.